ysyk2021/building-lasting-habits-a-simple-and-proven-method-to-establish-positive-behaviors-and-overcome/src/chapter-1-1.md

-# The Importance of Habits in Our Lives

 Habits play a critical role in shaping our lives.
 Whether we realize it or not, our actions are largely driven by the habits we have developed over time.
 From the moment we wake up in the morning to the time we go to bed at night, our lives are governed by a series of habitual behaviors.